 Cleaning and careful storage stop tarnish and damage.

-Keeping things clean and wearing protection helps workers stay safe with silver foil.
+Keeping things clean and wearing protection helps workers stay safe with feuille d'argent.

 Quick Reference